NaomiRozenberg/unit2_repo/Project/README.md

     value = read()
     msg = value.decode('utf-8')
 ```
-This part defines when to end the program, using datetime and tinedelte methodes[^8].
+This part defines the timestamp, which helps track when the measurement was taken [^9].
 ```py
         timestamp = datetime.now().strftime("%Y-%m-%d %H:%M:%S")